Strategic Plan & Performance

 The existing Confined Disposal Facility located north of the Lake Express ferry dock is nearly at capacity and does not have available space for the sediment that will be removed from the rivers as part of the Milwaukee Estuary AOC Initiative.
 The new DMMF will provide the needed capacity for storage of this sediment.

 The DMMF is a cost-effective approach that manages the contaminated sediment and protects both river and lake health.
 In addition to reducing the cost to remove and store the sediment, construction of the DMMF at the lakefront bypasses the negative environmental impacts of hauling the material to a new landfill.
 If the material was trucked to a landfill instead of to the DMMF, there would be increased truck traffic and the need for landfill expansion.

 The DMMF project is part of a larger initiative to clean up the Milwaukee Estuary Area of Concern (AOC).
-Learn more about the AOC by watching this John Gurda video, Toxic Legacy, or visiting the Wisconsin Department of Natural Resources website here.
+Learn more about the AOC by watching this John Gurda video or visiting the Waterway Restoration Partnership website.

 *Timeline is subject to change

 Learn about the Milwaukee Estuary AOC and MMSD projects.

 Learn about MMSD's Lincoln Park Oxbow & Estabrook Falls Milwaukee River Habitat Enhancement project.

 Learn about MMSD's Burnham Canal Wetland Restoration Project.